-88. CHAIN-OF-ROCKS (LINCOLN COUNTY)
+90. CHAIN-OF-ROCKS (LINCOLN COUNTY)

-Missouri has another Chain-of-Rocks, a community on the Cuivre River between Moscow Mills and Old Monroe on the north-west side of the river near the common corners of Secs.
+Missouri has another Chain-of-Rocks, a community on the Cuivre River between Moscow Mills and Old Monroe on the north-west side of the river near the common corners of secs.
 16, 17, 20, and 21, T. 48 N., R. 2 E., Lincoln County.
-At this point the river bed is partly rocky, suggesting that it has wandered from an alluvium-filled valley and that its channel crosses a bedrock high.
+At this point the riverbed is partly rocky, suggesting that it has wandered from an alluvium-filled valley and that its channel crosses a bedrock high.

-Figure 30 Channel-bedrock relationships in Chain-of-Rocks (St. Louis) area.
+Figure 35 Channel-bedrock relationships in Chain-of-Rocks (St. Louis) area.

-89. THEBES GAP
+91. THEBES GAP

 The Mississippi River valley tends to be wide where it flows on alluvial fill in an ancient valley and narrow where it flows on bedrock.
 An excellent example of the latter situation is at Thebes Gap (also called Commerce Gorge) which is a short distance downstream from Cape Girardeau in eastern Scott County and extends south to the town of Commerce.
-In this stretch, the valley is only about 3/4-mile wide as contrasted with floodplain widths of nearly 10 miles in the St. Louis area.
-As shown in figure 73, in the discussion of the southeast Missouri Lowlands, this condition results from the fact that the Mississippi

-Mark Twain described navigational hazards on the Mississippi in the Thebes Gap area.
-Drawing by Susan Dunn. formerly flowed along the west edge of the Lowlands from Cape Girardeau to past Poplar Bluff.
+In this stretch, the valley is only about 0.75-mile wide as contrasted with floodplain widths of nearly 10 miles in the St. Louis area.
+As shown in figure 80, in the discussion of the Southeast Missouri Lowlands, this condition results from the fact that the Mississippi formerly flowed along the west edge of the Lowlands from Cape Girardeau to past Poplar Bluff.
 Its drainage altered within the last 2,000 years or so and it took a shortcut through the gorge area.
 The shortcut may have resulted from stream piracy of a much smaller stream in the Commerce area that may have eroded headward through the Benton Hills and Shawnee Hills until it penetrated the divide and left a tempting path for the Mississippi.